Tariqueali17/Jenkins-Pipeline/README.md

 This repository contains an example Jenkins pipeline configuration (Jenkinsfile) to demonstrate Continuous Integration (CI) processes.
 The pipeline performs basic tasks such as building, testing, and deploying applications using Jenkins automation.
 It serves as a template for setting up CI/CD pipelines in Jenkins.

-#**Prerequisites**:
+# Pre-Requisites:
  Before installing Jenkins, make sure you meet the following prerequisites:
-01-AWS EC2 Instance:
+ ## 01. AWS EC2 Instance:
-You should have an Ubuntu EC2 instance running (e.g., Ubuntu 20.04 LTS).
+- You should have an Ubuntu EC2 instance running (e.g., Ubuntu 20.04 LTS).
 Security Group should allow access to ports 8080 (for Jenkins Web Interface) and 22 (for SSH).
-Access to EC2 Instance:
+## 02. Access to EC2 Instance:
-You need an SSH private key (.pem file) to access the EC2 instance.
+- You need an SSH private key (.pem file) to access the EC2 instance.
-Sudo Privileges:
+## 03. Sudo Privileges:
-Ensure your EC2 user has sudo privileges to install packages
+- Ensure your EC2 user has sudo privileges to install packages

-**AWS EC2 Instance:**
-You should have an Ubuntu EC2 instance running (e.g., Ubuntu 20.04 LTS).
-Security Group should allow access to ports 8080 (for Jenkins Web Interface) and 22 (for SSH).
-**Access to EC2 Instance:**
-You need an SSH private key (.pem file) to access the EC2 instance.
-**Sudo Privileges:**
-Ensure your EC2 user has sudo privileges to install packages.

-**Step-by-Step Guide to Install Jenkins on EC2 Instance:**
+# Step-by-Step Guide to Install Jenkins on EC2 Instance:

 **Java (JDK)**
 Run the below commands to install Java and Jenkins